EternalCodeTeam/.github/profile/README.md

 👋 Greetings!

-Welcome to the enchanting realm of EternalCodeTeam, an extraordinary organization devoted to Open Source projects.
-Embark on an unforgettable journey by visiting our website at [eternalcode.pl](https://eternalcode.pl).
+Welcome to the inspiring realm of EternalCodeTeam, a remarkable organization devoted to Open Source projects.
+Begin an unforgettable journey by visiting our website at [eternalcode.pl](https://eternalcode.pl).

 🌟 Special Acknowledgements 🌟